PythWare/Aldnoah-Engine/README.md

 Scroll down for GUI examples and instructions on using AE.
 Recommended/Optional Tools are listed at the bottom of the readme if you want to find other tools to use with AE

+Modders that use AE, make sure to read the Compatible Mods section of this readme as it briefly explains what to tell your users which version of AE they'll need for the Mod Manager

 # Aldnoah Engine

 Aldnoah Engine is a PC only modding toolkit for Koei Tecmo/Omega Force games that store their assets inside large containers, use IDX files, compression wrappers, and nested subcontainers.